 Todd Pratt: Played for Phillies, Mets, Cubs and Braves from 1992-2006.
 Linked to Radomski, who said he sold Pratt small doses of steroids one or two times, according to the Mitchell Report.

 Manny Ramirez: Outfielder was suspended for 50 days in on May 7, 2009 as a member of the Dodgers for violating the MLB performance-enhancing drugs policy.
 He tested positive for chorionic gonadatropin (HCG), typically a drug females take for fertility issues.
 But the drug is also known to be taken by male steroid users in order to restart their body's natural production of testosterone.
 He faced a second suspension as a member of the Rays on April 9, 2011 for another positive test, but retired from MLB when faced with a 100-game suspension.
 Was playing in Taiwan in 2013.

 Juan Rincon: Twins pitcher was suspended for 10 days in May 2005 for violating the MLB performance-enhancing drugs policy.

 Armando Rios: Outfielder from 1998-2003 for the Giants and White Sox.
 Linked to the BALCO case by the San Francisco Chronicle as telling a federal agent that he purchased HGH and testosterone from Greg Anderson.

-Brian Roberts: Orioles second baseman, according to the Mitchell report, he told Larry Bigbie that he injected himself with steroids once or twice in 2003.
+Brian Roberts: According to the Mitchell Report, the Orioles second baseman told Larry Bigbie that he injected himself with steroids once or twice in 2003.
 He admitted he took steroids once, after the report was released.